Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 At such speeds, mechanical vibrations significantly influence passenger comfort, system stability, and structural safety.

 This project focuses on:
-- Understanding the source of vibrations
+- Understanding the physical sources of vibrations
-- Developing dynamic models
+- Developing suitable dynamic modeling approaches
 - Simulating vibration responses using MATLAB
 - Identifying parameters for vibration reduction